North Nicosia: The walled city

 Further south, next to the Ledra Street checkpoint, is the Arasta area.
-The area was pedestrianized in 2013 and is home to a network of historic shopping streets, reflecting an eastern shopping tradition with food and traditional items.
+The area was pedestrianised in 2013 and is home to a network of historic shopping streets, reflecting an eastern shopping tradition with food and traditional items.
 The area is frequented by tourists.

 Nearby Büyük Han, the largest caravanserai in the island and considered to be one of the finest buildings in Cyprus, was built in 1572 by the Ottomans.
 The building has 68 rooms and a small mosque in the middle, and currently functions as a tourist-frequented cultural centre, with souvenir and handicraft shops, cafés with traditional food and cultural activities such as small-scale opera concerts.
 Just across from the road is the Kumarcılar Hanı (Gamblers' Inn), built in the 17th century as a typical example of Ottoman trading inns.

 Another central point in the walled city is the Selimiye Mosque, originally built as the St. Sophia Cathedral.
 The mosque is the chief religious centre in Northern Cyprus.
 It was built between 1209 and 1228 by the Latin Church of Cyprus, in a Gothic style resembling French cathedrals.
 Its columns are older, from the Roman era, indicating the possible presence of a Byzantine church before its construction.
 It used to be the place of coronation of Lusignan kings, and was converted to the largest mosque in the island by the Ottomans in 1571.
 It remains as a chief landmark of the city.
 Next to the mosque is the Bedesten, a large Greek church in the Byzantine and Gothic styles, built in the 6th and 14th centuries.
 It was used as a marketplace in the Ottoman era.
 Today, it is used as a cultural centre where various cultural activities such as concerts and festivals take place.
 The two buildings overlook a square, named the Selimiye Square, which also hosts cultural activity and occasional dance shows.
 The Library of Sultan Mahmud II, which hosts manuscripts in Turkish, Arabic and Persian that are over 500 years old and considered fine examples of calligraphy, is also located in the Selimiye Square.

 Among the quarters of the old city are Yenicami and Arabahmet.
 Yenicami hosts the Haydar Pasha Mosque that used to be the second largest church in the city before its conversion by the Ottomans, and with its Gothic architecture, it is home to richly carved doorways.
 The Arabahmet neighbourhood hosts the Arabahmet Mosque, which was built in 1845.